enewe101/cluster-func/README.md

 All options that can be set on the command line can be set within `cluf_options` or `.clufrc`, plus a few extras.
-There is one exception, however, which is the option to force direct / inderect running mode, which can only be set on the command line.
+There is one exception, however, which is the option to force direct / dispatch mode, which can only be set on the command line.

 `cluf_options` should be a dictionary whose keys are the long option names,